 So far, the science behind weight loss facts has shown somewhat contradictory results even though it looks fairly simple at first: eat less, move more.

-The Top 10 Weight Loss Facts and Stats You Need to Know:
+Top Ten Weight Loss Facts and Stats You Need to Know in 2021:

 - Today, there are more than 1.5 billion overweight people.